valory-xyz/pearl-superfest/README.md

 1. Signup to [Tenderly](https://tenderly.co/), and select the plan you desire. **The Free plan should suffice for most users**.
 2. Go to *Forks* under the *Development* tab -- in the left sidebar of your dashboard.
 3. Click *Create Fork*, select "Gnosis Chain" as the network, and use Chain ID `100`.
 4. Copy the RPC url into the appropriate .env variables in your repository.
-(Recommended to set both `FORK_URL` & `DEV_RPC` to this RPC url during development).
+(Recommended to set both `PROD_RPC` & `DEV_RPC` to this RPC url during development).
 5. Click the *Fund Accounts* button to fund your accounts with XDAI (native token) and [OLAS](https://gnosisscan.io/token/0xce11e14225575945b8e6dc0d4f2dd4c570f79d9f).

 </details>